jillibus/Vechicle-Identification/README.md

 <img src='images/DBTableExamples.png' width=55% height=40% />

 #### Machine Learning Models
 > SciKitLearn is the ML library we'll be using to create a classifier.
-This will determine if an image contains a vehicle or not and what type of vehicle it is.
+This will determine if an image contains a vehicle or not and what make the vehicle is.
 > TensorFlow will be the application and library where we will be using and testing the Neural Networks Models.
 > The Model we will use is Sequential, adding hidden layers with activation set to _reLU_, using the optimizer _adam_ and _accuracy_ metrics.
-> The original training set is a 50-50 split of data, we will be adjusting this as future models are introduced.
+> The original data set is a 50-50 split of data, we will be adjusting this as future models are introduced.

 ### Dashboard
 > In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.